Skip to content

 386. Exploring Malted Rye Whiskey

-Rob Carter of the Rare Eagle Bar joins Jim to taste five malted ryes: Basil Hayden, Old Maysville Club, New Riff BIB, ASW Resurgence, and 291 All Rye.
+Rob Carter of the Rare Eagle Bar joins Jim to explore five malted ryes: Basil Hayden, Old Maysville Club, New Riff, ASW Resurgence, and 291 All Rye.

 The Bourbon Road Media Player